bayramliomar/bayramliomar/README.md

 ### Hi there 👋 My name is Omar.
 I am a Full Stack Developer.
-Let's develop projects that are compatible with the latest technologies together.
+Let's develop projects that are compatible with the latest technologies together :boom: :computer:

 <!--
 **bayramliomar/bayramliomar** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.